ReactiveMongo/ReactiveMongo-Extensions/README.md

 The goal of *ReactiveMongo Extensions* is to provide all the necessary tools for ReactiveMongo other than the core functionality.

+> **Since ReactiveMongo 0.11, the useful functions are available directly in the [driver](../ReactiveMongo), so these extensions are not updated, and it's recommended to directly use the driver.**

 Here is a complete example using Play 2.2, ReactiveMongo Extensions and Flight.js https://github.com/mertkavi/play-reactivemongo-extensions-sample

 [![Build Status](https://travis-ci.org/ReactiveMongo/ReactiveMongo-Extensions.svg?branch=0.10.x)](https://travis-ci.org/ReactiveMongo/ReactiveMongo-Extensions)